Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Constraints on the PBH Abundance

 In Fig.~\ref{fig: fPBH-freq}, we show constraints on $f_\mathrm{PBH}$ derived from individual observational sky maps, assuming monochromatic mass functions, GH CR propagation model, NFW DM profile, and SUNE GMF model in the left, JF12 GMF model in the right, respectively.
 For the SUNE model, the constraints weaken as the observational frequency increasing, and the strongest constraints are derived from the 22 MHz observational sky map.
 For the JF12 model, the observational sky maps at frequencies from 45 MHz to 150 MHz set equal and the strongest constraints, while the constraints derived from the 22 MHz observational sky map are weaker slightly.
 Besides, the moderately weaker constraints derived from the 408 MHz observational sky map are particularly robust.
 Because the 408 MHz observational sky map is minimally contaminated by non-synchrotron processes, and the observational sky maps at frequencies from 22 MHz to 85 MHz are not full-sky.

-In Fig.~\ref{fig: sky_ratio_SUNE} and Fig.~\ref{fig: sky_ratio_JF12}, we show the ratio of synchrotron signals to observational limits (intensity + $2\times$error) at seven observational frequencies for SUNE and JF12 GMF models, respectively, assuming a monochromatic mass function with $M_c=5\times 10^{14}\,\mathrm{g}$, GH CR propagation model, and NFW DM profile.
-Synchrotron signals are scaled by specific values of the constraints on $f_\mathrm{PBH}$ derived from individual observational sky maps such that ratio = 1 corresponds to the pixel where the constraint is obtained.
-Observational sky maps at key frequencies are also shown for comparison.
-Figures for the Burkert profile (Fig.~\ref{fig: sky_ratio_SUNE_Bur} and Fig.~\ref{fig: sky_ratio_JF12_Bur}) are put in the appendix \ref{app: ex results}, which do not largely differ from those for the NFW profile.
+In Fig.~\ref{fig: sky_ratio_NFW}, we show the ratio of synchrotron signals to observational limits (intensity + $2\times$error) at 22, 150 and 408 MHz (top to bottom) for SUNE and JF12 GMF models, respectively, assuming a monochromatic mass function with $M_c=5\times 10^{14}\,\mathrm{g}$, GH CR propagation model, and NFW DM profile.
+Synchrotron signals are scaled by specific values of the constraints on $f_\mathrm{PBH}$ derived from individual observational sky maps such that ratio~=~1 corresponds to the pixel where the constraint is obtained.
+Observational sky maps at corresponding frequencies are also shown for comparison.
+Results for the Burkert profile (see Fig.~\ref{fig: sky_ratio_Bur}) are put in the appendix \ref{app: ex results}, which do not largely differ from those for the NFW profile.
 From the figures, it can be seen that the Galactic center is too bright to set strong constraints.
-Instead, the most constraining sky regions are: \begin{itemize} \item \textbf{For the SUNE model}: in the 22 MHz sky map, the region $\sim 30^\circ$ above the Galactic center within $\sim 10^\circ$ radius, corresponding to the dark area enclosed by the North Polar Spur. \item \textbf{For the JF12 model}: in 45 MHz to 150 MHz sky maps, the region $\sim 15^\circ$ below and above the Galactic disc at longitudes $240^\circ<l<300^\circ$, corresponding to the dark area on the Galactic disc at the same longitudes. \end{itemize} Note that in the right panel of Fig.~\ref{fig: fPBH-freq}, the constraints derived from the 22 MHz observational sky map for the JF12 model are slightly weaker than the strongest constraints, because the outer-disc region (at longitudes $240^\circ<l<300^\circ$) absents in the 22 MHz observational sky map.
+Instead, the most constraining sky regions are: \begin{itemize} \item \textbf{For the SUNE model}: in the 22 MHz ratio map, the region $\sim 30^\circ$ above the Galactic center within $\sim 10^\circ$ radius, corresponding to the dark area enclosed by the North Polar Spur in the observational sky map. \item \textbf{For the JF12 model}: in the 150 MHz ratio map, the region $\sim 15^\circ$ below and above the Galactic disc at longitudes $240^\circ<l<300^\circ$, corresponding to the dark area on the Galactic disc at the same longitudes in the observational sky map. \end{itemize} Note that in the right panel of Fig.~\ref{fig: fPBH-freq}, the constraints derived from the 22 MHz observational sky map for the JF12 model are slightly weaker than the strongest constraints, because the outer-disc region (at longitudes $240^\circ<l<300^\circ$) absents in the 22 MHz observational sky map.
 The difference between the most constraining sky regions for these two GMF models likely origins from JF12's prominent disc random field (especially in 6th and 7th spiral arms), which yields larger synchrotron signals on the Galactic disc.